For Reimbursement of Travel Expenses – Use the BFAS Form.

 In addition, certain Sponsored Accounts awards may have their own specific receipt requirements, based on the sponsor award guidelines, the sponsor award document, or government regulations.

-It is preferred that receipts be taped to 8 1/2 x 11 sheets of paper, sorted in day order, appropriately referenced and/or identified, and stapled to the travel voucher.
+It is preferred that receipts be taped to 8 1/2 x 11 sheets of paper, sorted in day order, appropriately referenced and/or identified, and taped to the travel voucher.

 The University’s policy is one of reimbursement for reasonable business travel costs.
 The University may reimburse travelers via a per diem rate.